nomic-ai/semantic-search-app-template/README.md

 We will use demo news data in this tutorial.
 To upload the demo data go through the [Content Upload Tutorial](tutorial/semantic_search_data_upload.ipynb).

-This tutorial produces stores your data in an Atlas Embedding DB project called '10k News Articles'.
+This tutorial stores your data in an Atlas Embedding DB project called '10k News Articles'.

 You should paste this string as an environment variable into the [settings file](backend/app/api_v1/settings.py) for the variable `atlas_project_name`.